thedevarchive/code-snippet-manager/README.md

 # About this Project

-This is a web application that allows users to add and manage their code snippets.
+This is a web application that allows developers to add and manage their code snippets.

 # How to Run